fenago/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 ```

-That’s it.
+That' s it.
 We can tie all of this together; the complete example is
 listed below.

 ```